Medical Drug Criteria (MDC)

 Policy Statements

-Xenopozyme may be considered medically necessary in adult and pediatric patients for the treatment of non-central nervous system (non-CNS) manifestations of ASMD.
+XENPOZYME may be considered medically necessary for treatment of non-CNS manifestations of ASMD when patient-specific criteria are met.

 Policy Guidelines